rust-lang/rust-by-example/src/error/multiple_error_types/reenter_question_mark.md

 }
 ```

 This is actually fairly clean now.
 Compared with the original `panic`, it
 is very similar to replacing the `unwrap` calls with `?` except that the
 return types are `Result`.
 As a result, they must be destructured at the
 top level.

-Note that you should not expect error handling of this sort to always
-replace `unwrap`.
-This type of error handling tripled our line count and
-cannot really be considered simple (even when heavily biased by the small
-code size).

-Indeed, moving a 1000 line library from `unwrap` to more proper error
-handling might be feasible in an additional 100 lines of code.
-However, the
-necessary refactoring would most definitely not be trivial.

-Many libraries might get away with only implementing `Display` and
-adding `From` on an as needed basis.
-However, more serious libraries will
-eventually need to meet higher expectations of error handling implementation.

 ### See also: